The PhD program is designed to prepare students for college and university teaching, museum work, and other research positions

 Dissertation Proposal

 Immediately following the successful completion of the comprehensive examinations, students are expected to formally establish their PhD Supervisory Committees.
 A faculty member will have already been requested to act as the dissertation supervisor, and two other members of the graduate faculty to serve on their supervisory committee.
 One member of this three-person committee may be from outside the Department.
 (Exceptions may be possible if approved by the Director of Graduate Studies.)
-These arrangements must be approved by the Department’s Graduate Program Committee.
 Then, working with the Supervisory Committee, students will have three months following the successful completion of their comprehensive exam to develop a detailed proposal for their research.
-The length and specific nature of the proposal will be determined by the Supervisory Committee and the PhD student, and the drafted proposal must be approved by the Supervisory Committee, then submitted to the Director of Graduate Studies.
+The length and specific nature of the proposal will be determined by the Supervisory Committee and the PhD student, and the drafted proposal must be approved by the Supervisory Committee, then submitted to the Graduate Office.